6-bank-organization/sixbank-account-library/README.md

 * All services using account events should subscribe to changes via Kafka or a message broker.
 * Extend the event model to support versioning (`v1`, `v2`, etc.) if the schema evolves.
-* Avoid including business logic in this library — keep it lightweight and focused on model definitions.
+* Avoid including business logic in this library — keep it lightweight and focused on models and shared utilities.

 ---

 ## 🧪 Testing

-This library is designed to be used in microservices, so unit testing should be performed at the service level using mocked events and enums.
+This library is intended to be used within microservices.
+Unit and integration testing should be performed at the service level using mocks for domain models, enums, and events.

 ---

 ## 📄 License

 This project is licensed under the MIT License.
-See `LICENSE` for more details.
+See the `LICENSE` file for details.

 ---

 ## 💬 Contact

-For internal contributions or improvements, please contact the **SIX Bank Engineering Team**.
+For internal contributions, issues, or improvements, please reach out to the **SIX Bank Engineering Team**.